 This publication, available on the Ready-to-Configure Utility Program CD that comes with your computer, includes general information about using computers and detailed information about the features of IntelliStation M Pro computers.
-The publication is available on the Ready-to-Configure Utility Program CD that comes with the computer.
 If the computer comes with IBM-preinstalled software, this publication is also included in the preinstalled software package.